cdutson/wallofscribbles/content/articles/coldplay-viva-la-vida.md

 pre-ordered it).
 My version actually has an extra track which is an acoustic version of Lost! entitled "Lost?" which I find fantastic.
-Track five (Lovers in Japan/Reign of Love) is actually two tracks in one, and there are also two hidden tracks contained within "Yes" \[Chinese Sleep Chant\] and "Death and All His Friends" \[The Escapist\], making this a much fuller album than what one would initially presume.
+Track five (Lovers in Japan/Reign of Love) is actually two tracks in one, and there are also two hidden tracks contained within "Yes" , making this a much fuller album than what one would initially presume.

 The best term I can use for this album is 'solid.'
 From start to finish,